 Whether to research products, compare prices or actually make a purchase, shopping is increasingly going the way of the web.

-Editor's Note: The following is the second installment in Retail Dive's Consumer Survey, a six-part series examining the psyche of the American consumer and the evolving role of the brick-and-mortar store in the shopping journey.
-You can read the first part on why most shoppers are still choosing to go into stores over website here.
+Editor's note: The following is the second installment in Retail Dive's Consumer Survey, a six-part series examining the psyche of the American consumer and the evolving role of the brick-and-mortar store in the shopping journey.
+Check out all of our results on our landing page.

 Let any doubt about the disruptive nature of digital shopping be laid to rest.

 It’s no secret that Amazon’s e-commerce and delivery innovations are eating into traditional brick-and-mortar market share — and if retailers can’t keep up, they stand to lose shoppers who are increasingly inclined to browse and buy online.

 Consumers have spoken, and they say they’re more likely to shop for almost all types of products online instead of in stores, according to Retail Dive’s Consumer Survey.
 For the second question in a six-part series looking at consumer shopping habits, we surveyed 1,010 U.S. consumers via Google Surveys about the types of product categories they’re more likely to shop for in stores than online.

 Results indicate that plenty of shoppers are using the internet as their go-to shopping source.
 These findings are in accord with a recent study by Deloitte Consulting claiming that digital devices now influence 56 cents of every dollar spent in physical stores.
 In fact, out of the six categories we asked about, brick-and-mortar stores took the lead in just one category — household essentials.
 Roughly three out of every five consumers say they’re more likely to shop for household essentials, such as groceries, in stores versus on the web.